Recipe for Succotash – If you’re looking for a flavorful way to increase your vegetables, this recipe for succotash is a must.

-I’m not sure if the Strip House recipe used butter in their succotash recipe, but I’m guessing they probably did.
+I’m not sure if the local restaurant recipe used butter in their succotash recipe, but I’m guessing they probably did.
 The recipe definitively had soy sauce though and a distinct umami quality from the vinaigrette.
-Although I don’t know the exact Strip House recipe, I do think the combination of sesame oil, garlic, soy sauce, lime juice, honey and fish sauce that I use in my recipe below comes very close!
+I do think the combination of sesame oil, garlic, soy sauce, lime juice, honey and fish sauce that I use in my recipe below comes very close!
 You don’t miss a thing by leaving out the butter either.

 Feel Free to Substitute Lima Beans for the Edamame